-(II) cancel any other valid visa or entry documentation that is in the alien's possession.
+(II) cancel any other valid visa or entry documentation that is in the alien's possession.(2) BLOCKING OF PROPERTY.-

-(2) Blocking of Property.

-(A) In GENERAL.-The President may exercise all of the powers granted to the President under the International Emergency Economic Powers Act (50 U.S.C.
+(A) IN GENERAL.-The President may exercise all of the powers granted to the President under the International Emergency Economic Powers Act (50 U.S.C.
 1701 et seq.), to the extent necessary to block and prohibit all transactions in property and interests in property of a foreign person described in subsection (a) if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person.

 (B) INAPPLICABILITY OF NATIONAL EMERGENCY REQUIRE-MENT.-The requirements of section 202 of the International Emergency Economic Powers Act (50 U.S.C.
-1701)

-shall not apply for purposes of this section. (c) EXCEPTIONS.
+1701) shall not apply for purposes of this section.

+(c) EXCEPTIONS.-

-(1) EXCEPTION FOR INTELLIGENCE ACTIVITIES.-Sanctions under this section shall not apply to any activity subject to the reporting requirements under title V of the National Security Act of 1947 (50 U.S.C.
+EXCEPTION FOR INTELLIGENCE ACTIVITIES.-Sanctions under this section shall not apply to any activity subject to the reporting requirements under title V of the National Security Act of 1947 (50 U.S.C.
 3091 et seq.) or any authorized intelligence activities of the United States.

-(2) EXCEPTION TO COMPLY WITH INTERNATIONAL OBLIGA-
+EXCEPTION TO COMPLY WITH INTERNATIONAL OBLIGA-

-TIONS AND FOR LAW ENFORCEMENT ACTIVITIES.-Sanctions under subsection (b)(1) shall not apply with respect to an alien if admitting or paroling the alien into the United States is nec-
+(2) EXCEPTION TO COMPLY WITH INTERNATIONAL OBLIGATIONS AND FOR LAW ENFORCEMENT ACTIVITIES.-Sanctions under subsection (b)(1) shall not apply with respect to an alien if admitting or paroling the alien into the United States is necessary-